Gizem03/readme_generator/README.md

 - [Tests](#tests)
 - [Questions](#questions)

 ## Installation

-dasdasda
+npm install

 ## Usage

-sdasdasd
+Run `node index` and follow the instructions.

 ## License

-Licensed under GNU LGPLv3
+Licensed under Mozilla Public License 2.0

 ## Contributing

-sdasdasdasd
+Feel free to contribute!

 ## Tests

-sdasdasd
+No tests

 ## Questions

-You can find me [here](https://github.com/asdasd)
+You can find me [here](https://github.com/gizem03)

-You can reach me at asdasd
+You can reach me at gizem@gmail.com

+## Video link
+You can grab the video walkthrough of the application [here](https://drive.google.com/file/d/108Ol2-iikgH9GnOtHuNQEqfLNRUUq7m-/view)